 Step 3 – I drank lots of water

 Part of the reason someone needs lip balm in the first place is because their lips are dry.
 So I drank a lot of water to help combat this.
-As much as I could, I was careful not to let the water touch my lips (advice I had read on www.lipbalmanonymous.com), because moistening lips by water or by licking them just worsens the issue (and on that note, I also tried my best not to lick them anymore than I had to).
-If you have to, drink through a straw.
+As much as I could, I was careful not to let the water touch my lips (advice I had read on www.lipbalmanonymous.com), because moistening lips by water or by licking them just worsens the issue.
+(And on that note, I also tried my best not to lick them anymore than I had to).
+You might find drinking through a straw helpful.

 Staying hydrated can help us all feel better in so many areas, and it definitely helps dry lips.